 Now I will introduce the three methods in detail.

-Backup and Restore was first integrated in Windows 7 and being adopted in Windows 8, Windows 10.
+Backup and Restore was first integrated in Windows 7 and being adopted in Windows 8, Windows 10 and even Windows 11.
 In recent OS, it's under the name of Backup and Restore (Windows 7).
 The interface and operation haven’t changed much.

 In this utility, you can find the option Create a system image at the top-left corner.